 Today was a good day for vintage finds!
-I still have one more shot to get to complete my vaccine so I have yet to do extensive vintage shopping.
-But, I did do some outdoor vintage shopping this weekend and it was so nice to be back!
+I still have one more shot to complete my vaccine, so I have yet to do extensive vintage shopping.
+But I did some outdoor vintage shopping this weekend, and it was wonderful to be back!
 I found one thing for me to keep and two things to sell.
 To sell, I found a Witco snail and a gorgeous embroidered botanical picture.
 I will write more about these two pieces later this week.

-This lady is definitely going to remain part of my personal vintage decor collection.
-She reminds me a lot of the paper mache figures I have collected over the years and I think she will fit right in!
+This lady is going to remain part of my personal vintage decor collection.
+She reminds me of the paper mache figures I have collected over the years, and I think she will fit right in!

 Again, please let me know if you can help me figure out who made this lady!
 Please leave me a comment below if you have any suggestions!